Michal-Pogorzelec/Projects/README.md

 # Projects
-Projects made by me for the purpose of learning
+Some of the projects made by me for the purpose of learning